richmahn/en_tn/dan/front/intro.md

 #### How does Daniel use the word "king"? ####

-There are many kings in Daniel, but not all of the kings were rulers of all of Babylon or Persia.
+There are many kings in the Book of Daniel, but not all of the kings were rulers over all of Babylon or Persia.
 Some of the kings may have been kings of regions or cities.

 #### How many chapters does Daniel have? ####

 Daniel has twelve chapters.
-Some Bible versions include the stories called "Bel and the Dragon" and "The Prayer of Azariah," but few people believe that these stories are equal in authority with the rest of scripture.
+Some Bible versions include the stories called "Bel and the Dragon" and "The Prayer of Azariah."
+However, not many people think that these stories are equal in authority with the rest of scripture.
 Therefore, there is no need to translate them.